tobegit3hub/seagull/docs/README.md

 # Docs

-There're excellent articles about the implement of seagull.
+There're excellent articles about the implementation of seagull.

 We recommend you to read all these documents if you want to learn web programming or get involved to develop seagull.